sempare/sempare-delphi-template-engine/README.md

   - disposes of positional information that should minimise memory footprint
 - eoEvalEarly
   - evaluate statements/expressions at parse time where possible
+- eoEvalVarsEarly
+  - evaluate statements/expressions at parse time that reference variables from the context where possible

 ## Debugging the script behaviour
-We use the pretty print feature to peek into the parsed abstract syntax tree of the template.
+There is no debugger, but we use the pretty print feature to peek into the parsed abstract syntax tree of the template to confirm what we expect:
 ```
 writeln(Velocity.PrettyPrint(Velocity.Parse('<%if true%>true<%else%>false<%end%>')));
 ```